Fluent Bit: Official Manual

 /var/log/container/apache-logs-annotated_default_apache-aeeccc7a9f00f6e4e066aeff0434cf80621215071f1b20a51e8340aa7c35eac6.log

-then the Tag for every record of that file becomes:
+then the tag for every record of that file becomes:

 kube.var.log.containers.apache-logs-annotated_default_apache-aeeccc7a9f00f6e4e066aeff0434cf80621215071f1b20a51e8340aa7c35eac6.log

-When Kubernetes Filter runs, it will try to match all records that starts with kube. (note the ending dot), so records from the file mentioned above will hit the matching rule and the filter will try to enrich the records
+When Kubernetes filter runs, it tries to match all records that start with kube..
+Records from the previous file match the rule and the filter will try to enrich the records.

 If the configuration property Kube_Tag_Prefix was configured (available on Fluent Bit >= 1.1.x), it will use that value to remove the prefix that was appended to the Tag in the previous Input section.
-Note that the configuration property defaults to kube.var.logs.containers. , so the previous Tag content will be transformed from:
+The configuration property defaults to kube.var.logs.containers. , so the previous tag content will be transformed from:

 kube.var.log.containers.apache-logs-annotated_default_apache-aeeccc7a9f00f6e4e066aeff0434cf80621215071f1b20a51e8340aa7c35eac6.log